JPWILSON/Linux-Server-Configuraiton/README.md

 # Linux-Server-Configuraiton
 The following is an overview of one possible procedure for the deployment of a flask web application onto a baseline Ubuntu OS, hosted on Amazon Lightsail.
 A [sample application](http://ec2-54-157-225-246.compute-1.amazonaws.com) is hosted online for the time being, but I may take it off to avoid the monthly
 Amazon lightsail costs.
 (Sorry, its not pretty, it was just demonstrating CRUD functionality on Flask).
-I'll try beautiful in the coming week or two).

 ## Project Access Details